-Clawback provisions will apply to annual bonus awards and malus and clawback provisions will apply to deferred share awards as detailed on pages 76 and 77.
+Clawback provisions will apply to annual bonus awards and malus and clawback provisions will apply to deferred share awards as detailed at the foot of this table.
 The normal maximum annual bonus opportunity is 100% of base salary.

 An additional annual bonus opportunity of up to 100% of base salary may be awarded in exceptional circumstances.